Akylas/TesseractBuild/iOCR/README.md

 - **`-L` options:** where the object files for our libraries (**.a files** in our case) can be found

-Going back Xcode I read down from the top of error message and I can see two issues in the command-line arguments to clang:
+Going back Xcode I read down from the top of the error message and I can see two issues in the command-line arguments to clang:

 - there are no `-l` options, so it doesn't know about our libraries